 The ISF filing process requires collecting information.
 Importers must collect the required information from different parties before the actual filing.

 The US Customs and Border Protection (CBP) requires both carriers and importers to submit information regarding cargo through an ISF form.
-They must provide the required information 72 hours before the shipment is loaded onto the ocean vessel to the consignee.
+They must provide the required information at least 24 hours before the cargo is loaded on the vessel at the foreign port.
 The failure to comply with the ISF form can result in penalties to importers by the US CBP.

 It is important to know the difference between the ISF 5 and ISF 10.
 An ISF 5 is used for goods that are not designed for the US but moving through the USA and into Canada for entry.
 There is a standard form available for this filing.
 Failure to an ISF 5 filing can result in exam fees and storage costs.